dabrahams/SPMBuildToolSupport/README.md

 # SPMBuildToolSupport

+This code allows your build tool plugins to easily and portably run executable targets, executable files by their path, commands that can be invoked from a shell, or Swift script files.

-Provides (and demonstrates) workarounds for Swift Package Manager bugs and limitations.
+This package provides (and demonstrates) workarounds for Swift Package Manager bugs and limitations.

 ## What bugs and limitations?